-ASLA seeks a part-time government affairs intern for the Spring 2013 semester, mid-January to May.
+ASLA seeks a full-time government affairs intern for the Summer 2013 semester, June through August.
 The government affairs intern will assist the government affairs staff with researching, analyzing, and reporting on legislation and policies of interest to landscape architects.
-Policy areas include active transportation, water and stormwater management, healthy living issues, and planning and design issues.
-The government affairs intern will also assist with planning and executing any policy briefings and hearings and help coordinate ASLA’s annual advocacy day on Capitol Hill, where landscape architects from across the country come to Washington, D.C. to meet with their legislators to discuss policy issues important to the profession.
+Policy areas include active transportation, water and stormwater management, land use and management, healthy living issues, and planning and design issues.
+The government affairs intern will assist staff with researching and drafting original legislation with the goal of introduction in Congress this session.
+The intern will also assist with planning and executing policy briefings and hearings and an upcoming federal procurement webinar for landscape architects.

 - Research and write memos, policy statements, briefing papers, and talking points on issues, legislation, and regulations as assigned by government affairs staff.

-- Attend congressional hearings, coalition meetings, and other policy briefings.
+- Attend and report on activities from congressional hearings, coalition meetings, and other policy briefings.